Chapter 10: Combining and reshaping

 ...

-3. Group By Operations
+3. Group by Operations

 groupby splits a dataset into groups by a key, applies a function to each group independently, and combines the results back into one table, one row per group: